Frequently Asked Questions

 If you have not yet purchased or leased a new, eligible EV, you can visit a participating dealership to apply directly at the point of sale.
 Applicants eligible for the Charge Ahead rebate will need to first get prequalified through DEQ's income verification portal.

-Standard Rebate for Residents
+Standard and Charge Ahead Rebate for Residents

 If you have already purchased or leased your vehicle, start by creating a program account on the online portal.
-After creating your account you will land on your program dashboard where you can begin a standard rebate application.
-The following documents will be required to submit your standard rebate application:
+After creating your account you will land on your program dashboard where you can begin a rebate application.
+The following documents will be required to submit your rebate application:

 • Proof of Oregon residency